oVirt/ovirt-site/source/architecture/architecture.html.md

 These main components are:

-1. Engine
+1. Engine - monitors the oVirt network, and allows system administrators to create and deploy new VMs
-2. Host agent (VDSM)
+2. Host agent (VDSM) - the oVirt engine communicates with VSDM to request VM related actions on the nodes
-3. Admin Portal
+3. Admin Portal - the web application sysadmins use to talk to the engine to perform advanced actions
-4. User Portal
+4. User Portal - a simplified application for simpler use-cases
-5. REST API
+5. REST API - an API which allows applications to perform virtualisation actions, which is used by the command line tools and the SDK
-6. CLI/SDK
+6. CLI/SDK - The command line interface and SDK provide a means to script actions
-7. Reports Engine
+7. Reports Engine - generates reports on VM resource usage, using Jasper Reports
-8. DWH (Data Warehouse)
+8. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports
-9. Guest Agent
+9. Guest Agent - The guest agent runs inside the VM, and provides information on resource usage to the oVirt engine.
+Communication is done over a virtualised serial connection.

 The sections below will give a description and architectural aspects for each such component.